 There are SO many classes that interest me!

 We feel you!
 Bennington’s curriculum is truly special.
 That said, we ask incoming students to refrain from taking more than 18 credits in the first term.
 In future terms, you will be able to take additional credits should you want to do so, but new students typically take no more than 18 credits.
 With permission, transfer students may be able to take up to 20 credits.

 As your classes progress you will realize the amount and level of work required, you will understand why we impose this limit and why most students in later terms hold to it.
-An upper class student once advised incoming students to take fewer credits but to see how far they could go into each of their classes through engagement with the course reading list, discussions, independent research, and supplemental materials available from the faculty upon request.
+An upper-class student once advised incoming students to take fewer credits but to see how far they could go into each of their courses through engagement with the course reading list, discussions, independent research, and supplemental materials available from the faculty upon request.
 This, right here, is the essence of a Bennington student and a Bennington education.

 Can I take fewer credits?

 Your first year on campus is a big transition.
 It’s a transition to a new physical space, to independent residential living, and to college-level classes.
 Given this, on occasion (and after consultation with their FYF faculty advisor) students can take as few as 12 credits in a particular term.
 Credits not taken in any given term will need to be earned in future terms.

 At Bennington, we have 2000 and 4000 level courses.
 2000-level courses do not have a prerequisite.
 New students are typically limited to 2000-level courses.
 In future terms, you'll be able to enroll in 4000-level courses, which require previous coursework at Bennington in that discipline or permission from the instructor, though many upper-class students continue to take 2000 level courses even into their senior year.
 Transfer students may be able to take both 2000- and 4000-level courses in their first term.